 The pace of Busta Rhymes’ lyrical delivery on 'Break Ya Neck' is matched only by the track’s hypnotic production, courtesy of West Coast legend Dr. Dre.
-Sampling Red Hot Chili Peppers’ 'Give It Away' guitar riffs alongside backing vocals by Truth Hurts, it's a beat which is instantly recognisable and hard to forget.
+Sampling Red Hot Chili Peppers’ 'Give It Away' guitar riffs alongside backing vocals by Truth Hurts, it's a beat that is instantly recognisable and hard to forget.

 Fat Joe ft.
 Ashanti 'What's Luv?'

 This record screams early 2000s and that gives it a nostalgic appeal to contemporary listeners, with production that is sure to populate a dancefloor.
-At a time when hip hop artists were realising the benefits of blending smooth r'n'b with gangster rap, this is the archetype of that early noughties formula.
+At a time when hip hop artists were realising the benefits of blending smooth R'n'B with gangster rap, this is the archetype of that early noughties formula.